-Information originated from travel agency reports and includes flight segment and mileage for flight and rail travel.
-Flight segments are then sorted as domestic, short and long haul as per EPA'S, Optimal Emissions from Commuting, Business Travel and Product Transport (EPA, 2008, p.
-7).
-Flight segment and rail mileage are then converted to tonnes of CO2e using Emission-Factors-from-Cross-Sector-Tools-(August-2012).xlsx Sheet Reference - EF Public published on the Greenhouse Gas Protocol web-site.
+Information originated from travel agency reports and includes flight segments and mileage for flight and rail travel.
+Flight segments are then sorted as domestic, short and long haul as per GHG emissions from transport or mobile sources Excel file (sheet Activity Data) published on the Greenhouse Gas Protocol website in May 2015.
+Flight segments and rail mileage are then converted to tonnes of CO2e using Emission Factors from Cross-Sector Tools Excel file (sheet Reference - EF Public) published on the Greenhouse Gas Protocol website in April 2014.